eli0009/CodeML_project/README.md

 ## Model

-This is how our model look like:
+This is what our model looks like:
 ![model](model.png)

-This is the predictions of our model for 1251 entries:
+These are the predictions of our model for 1251 entries:
 ![predictions](predictions.png)